Monthly Archives: April 2020

 Giuseppe Russo (Joe Russo; aka L’Unico; Augustus Antonio Leon)

-Born 1873, allegedly on a ship on the Atlantic, but some sources say in Chiaravelle, Italy.
+Born 1873, on a ship on the Atlantic (some sources say in Chiaravelle, Italy).
 Miner, metalworker.
 An “anarchist without adjectives,” he was strongly influenced by both Max Stirner and Luigi Galleani and wrote for Cronaca Sovversiva.
-Lived in Tunisia and imprisoned there before migrating to the US in 1896.
+Lived in Tunisia and imprisoned there before migrating to the US in 1896; also said to have visited Asia Minor and the Balkans.
 1911 joined the PLM’s forces in Tijuana, but quickly became disillusioned with the Mexican Revolution.
 Arrested in Lovelock, Nevada and deported August 1921.

 Rustemann, _________